There was such a tangled sadness in his eyes.

 A lousy 30 minutes to help a man.
 A fellow traveler, perhaps one who simply lost his way through the mountains long ago.
 So much for my karmatic inclinations.

-Had I been in the Philippines tearing up some jungle path with two wheels, I would have stopped.
+Had I still been in the Philippines tearing up some jungle path with two wheels, I would have stopped.
 No question.
 I’d have spun that motorbike around in a spray of gravel and frightened birds to hear this man’s story.
 We would have shared a meal over tales of oily rail yards and bottled heartbreaks.

 I’ve now been home in the U.S. a solid month.
 Do American months change a man so quickly?
 Is that television leaking poisonous ozone?

 Through this frozen Kentucky mud, I can feel tiny roots of mediocrity and apathy breaking the surface.
 They’re trying to wrap themselves around my boots.
 Oh…how they would love to strangle my legs, lift me up, feed me into the gaping maw of an evil tree.
 The forest never wants to be seen.
 Lost wanderers must be allowed to remain lost; the bigger picture a myth.
 Muffled shouts are gagged with leaves as greedy vines probe for souls.

 No. I’d rather shake my foolish head alongside that sad little bum, compare tangled beards, and wonder just how warm it really was inside that truck with the Sunday Valley playing.

 I’m not unhappy being at home in Lexington.
 Actually, quite the opposite.
 People always assume I spend days pale, trembling, and desperately pecking airport codes into Delta’s website with junkie hands.
 Coming home is my yin; there must be balance.
 It completes this bizarre circle of events known as my life.
 The runaway train must have some form of brakes, to at least squeal and squeak, if nothing else.

-But what I fear is having time erode memories of those adventures, the super typhoons, jungles, and witch doctor love potions.
+But what I fear is having time erode memories of those adventures, the super typhoons, jungles, and Siquijor witch doctor love potions.
 I’m afraid that one day I’ll wake up next to a dull shovel and a note telling me to start digging a grave.
 The months evaporate quickly between adventures.